jongh0327/PRAGUVA/README.md

-Graph RAG interface for UVA's academic knowledge graph Currently focuses on our Academic graph.
+Graph RAG interface for UVA's academic knowledge graph.
+Currently focuses on our Academic graph.